Carer support groups

 - Registration is essential.
 Please enquire or register through registration form below.

 If you are looking for answers to specific practical questions around eating disorder recovery, you can also contact the Butterfly Helpline.

 Note: Our face-to-face programs are on Zoom while COVID-19 restrictions are in place.

 Where: CURRENTLY ONLINE (ZOOM)

-Fee: FREE (thanks to the Tasmanian Department of Health).
+Fee: FREE (Thanks to support by the Crown through the Tasmanian Department of Health.)